ParthGiriGoswami/Antivirus/README.md

+To run the app open your anaconda prompt and type pip install -r requirements.txt
-To run first navigate to this project and run pip install -r requirement.txt Then type flet run
+Then navigate to this directory and write flet run